frankcaron/lightningOutReplacement/README.md

 ![Preview](screenshot.png)

+In this example, an LWR-based site has been set up with a Screen Flow that has the above LWC embedded into it.
+The top-level iFrame page recieves an event and handles it when the LWC within the Flow is loaded.
+Once the event is received, the screen is updated via JavaScript with the beautiful colored bar at the top.
+And critically, SLDS has been entirely stripped, allowing us to apply styling without constraints at the container level.

 ## Bugs and Issues

 Have a bug or an issue with this template?
 Open an issue against the repo and I'll fix it.